Innovation Scholar Award Programs

 and support toward a proposed Innovation project.
 Scholars will present their ideas

-at the Online Learning Innovation Summit (OLIS) in February 2018.
+at the Online Learning Innovation Summit (OLIS) on January 26, 2018.

 Four Ways to be an Innovation Scholar